 Physical Therapist Aide Certificate and Certification Programs

-Physical therapist assistants are more directly involved in patient care and may execute many of the same tasks as the physical therapist.
+Physical therapist assistants, on the other hand, are more directly involved in patient care and may execute many of the same tasks as the physical therapist.
 While there is very little formal training for aides, physical therapy assistants must be formally certified.
-Continue reading for more details.
+Thus, educational programs target prospective physical therapist assistants rather than aides.

-Physical assistant therapists obtain their qualifications not through certificate programs, but rather degree programs.
-Most physical therapist assistant degree programs are offered in the form of an associate degree.
-These programs generally last one or two years and introduce students to a variety of related medical topics.
-Most programs lead to an associate of science degree in the field.
+Physical therapist assistants obtain their qualifications through degree programs rather than certificate programs.
+Most physical therapist assistant degree programs lead to an Associate of Science.
+These programs generally last two years and introduce students to a variety of related medical topics.
+This education combines classroom instruction with clinical training.
+Courses are generally taken in medical terminology, kinesiology and pathophysiology.
+Graduates are prepared to pursue necessary certification in the field.

 Most physical therapy assistant associate degree programs require students to hold a high school diploma or equivalent before applying.
 Many programs also require that students complete a certain number of hours of physical therapy observation in an approved clinic.